 Today’s business owner or freelancer is no longer chained to a restrictive geographical location, thanks to the world wide web.
 With wireless connectivity, you can work on almost anything from almost anywhere.
 The internet has opened the floodgates for potential customers, who despite residing thousands of miles away, are just one click away from becoming a loyal patron.
 Millennials are able to leverage their trippedout tech skills to create an international company with just a few clicks of the mouse.

-Thanks to our high dollar liberal arts education, and multi cultural exposure, members of the millennial generation are not plagued by narrow minded paradigms and unfounded biases associated with previous generations.
+Thanks to our high dollar liberal arts education, and multi cultural exposure, members of the millennial generation are not plagued by narrow-minded paradigms and unfounded biases associated with previous generations.
 As a general rule, millennials are comfortable with challenging thoughts and differing ways of life, allowing this generation a strong innovative advantage when seeking opportunities amongst obstacles.
-Thinking out of the box, and being open minded to new ideas is essential for any entrepreneur’s success.
+Thinking out of the box, and being open minded to new ideas is essential to any entrepreneur’s success.